cnisidis/ADA_135/README.md

 ##### Phase B. Acquire Data

-Initially most of the devices out there are using SEED format for data exchanging.
+Initially, most devices use the SEED format for exchanging data.

 In particular, there is a subversion of SEED[^10] called MiniSEED, which comes in different flavors, depending on the nature of the data and the capabilities of each Station[^5]